betoluco/quietavenue/README.md

 # quietavenue.com

-The project consist of a serverless side rendering React app with hydration and a HTTP API.
+The project consists of a serverless side rendering React app with hydration and a HTTP API.
 The server side rendering and the API are run in a lambda function.
 The function is triggered by an API Gateway event.
 The server side rendering is handled by Express.js

 The website is deployed on Amazon Web Services (AWS) and uses the following services.